shaidyadvice/shaidyadvice.github.io/index.md

                   display: flex;
                   align-items: center;
                   justify-content: center;">
-              DFS tools I've worked on
+              Find more info on DFS tools I've partnered with
         </div>
     </a>
   </div>